 What to Look for in an EHD

-When purchasing, find out if backup software is already installed.
-As of 2021, WD Elements do not include backup software, while the WD Passports do.
-Similarly, the Seagate Basic line does not include backup software, but the Seagate Backup Plus line does.
-You don’t need their backup software, because your computer also has a backup program already on it!
+Whatever brand you buy, you don’t need their backup software, because your computer also has a backup program already on it!
 Here’s an article on using your PC’s backup program.
-If you purchase a drive without backup software and you want to use it, you can download the backup program from the drive company website, and carry on!
+I also wrote an article on how to backup your Mac using Time Machine, the free backup software that comes on every Mac.
+If you purchase a drive without backup software and you want to use it, you can download the backup program from the drive company website (usually for free), and carry on!

-About SSD drives: Solid State Drives are a bit different because they have no internal moving parts.
+What is an External Hard Drive if it’s marked SSD?
+Solid State Drives are a bit different because they have no internal moving parts.
 The internal disks do not spin, which means they don’t wear out in the same way or as fast as regular, non-SSD drives.
 They are smaller, lighter and faster.
-They are also able to withstand drops, bumps, and shocks without losing data.
+They are also able to withstand some drops, bumps, and shocks without losing data.
 They also are more expensive, often double the price of standard drives for the same storage capacity.
 If portability and durability in rugged conditions is important to you, an SSD might be worth it.
-By rugged, I mean if you take your computer to the shore house every weekend, then investing in an SSD is an extra layer of protection for your data.
+By rugged, I mean if you take your computer to the shore house every weekend.
+Investing in an SSD is an extra layer of protection for your data.
 Need a starting point?
 Start here to choose an SSD drive for your photos.
 (Affiliate link)

 There are a few ways that you can use an EHD to help with organizing your photos.
 You will only use ONE of the options below with any given drive.